MireiaValle/workshop-repo/README.md

-# worshop-repo
+## Worshop Repository

-2020 SNAPP/NCEAS postdoc Data Science and Collaboration Skills workshop
+2020 SNAPP/NCEAS postdoc Data Science and Collaboration Skills workshop at NCEAS from Feb 18-21, 2020